cyber-valley/cvland/pages/invitation to bootcamp.md

 		- everything you need to live a full life
 - scene 6: @master
 	- modeling shows that just 14 species on 500-1000 square meters of land
-	- can grow everything you need
+	- can grow everything you want
+	- and will supply energy and water you need
 	- this 100% autonomy allows you to focus your attention inward
 	- on what truly matters
 	- no more chasing after a system that never lets you rest